JerryX1110/RPCMVOS/README.md

 ## Acknowledgement ❤️
 Firstly, the author would like to thank Rex for his insightful viewpoints about VOS during e-mail discussion!
 Also, this work is built upon CFBI.
-Thanks for the author of CFBI to release such a wonderful code repo for further work to build upon!
+Thanks to the author of CFBI to release such a wonderful code repo for further work to build upon!

 ## Welcome to comments and discussions!!
 Xiaohao Xu: <xxh11102019@outlook.com>